openstudiocoalition/OpenStudioApplication/docs/tutorials/creating_your_model.md

 <h1>Creating Your Model</h1>
-After completing the [Introductory Tutorial](../getting_started/getting_started.md#introductory-tutorial), you can find additional information on using OpenStudio by topic below.
+After completing the [Introductory Tutorial](../getting_started/getting_started.md#introductory-tutorial), you can find additional information on using the OpenStudio Application by topic below.

 ## Envelope
 The building envelope is created using the either the integrated FloorspaceJS interface or the SketchUp OpenStudio Plug-in.
 Refer to the [FloorspaceJS Interface Guide](../reference/geometry_editor.md) or the [OpenStudio SketchUp Plug-in Interface Guide](../reference/sketchup_plugin_interface.md) to learn more about the available interfaces and for creating OpenStudio geometry.
 Some information about the different capabilities of these geometry tools is also available on the [Current Features](../getting_started/features/#building-geometry3d-cad) page.